 You can make it from virtually any leafy green pesto.
 And, you can catalog it as a whole genre of tomato-less sauces on its own.
-(Need proof?
-Check out our basil parsley pesto, artichoke pesto, cilantro almond pesto, and watercress walnut pesto.)

 Spinach pesto stands out as perhaps the most all-purpose of the bunch, however, with a mild taste that won’t overwhelm you with an overload of greenage, as some others do.

-A super chunky sauce of roasted veggies is perked up by briny olives and Parmesan.
-This is perfect for using up zucchini and other summer squash.
 We added bell peppers and onions, too, but you can really use whatever vegetables you most like to roast (and whatever is in season).

 This recipe is ideal for fall, but unlike your latte, it’s full of real pumpkin flavor that is as creamy and gently sweet as can be.
-The poblano pepper and goat cheese add more layers that keep it from being one-note, and warm spices sneak in, too.
+The poblano pepper and goat cheese add more layers that keep it from being a one-note, and warm spices sneak in, too.

 This shocking pink sauce is made from pureed roasted beets with garlic, red wine vinegar, and creme fraiche to keep it from being too sweet — plus hidden white beans for extra body and nutritional benefits.

 This classic Italian pasta preparation is best with a delicate, fresh pasta that complements the tender cubes of butternut squash and the cream sauce.
 The crushed amaretti cookies may sound like a random garnish, but they’re actually traditional (and tasty).